-In support of their work at the Bureau, Office of Enforcement Staff should attend conferences and trainings to sharpen skills and substantive knowledge, enhance relationships with key stakeholders, and stay on top of new and cutting-edge developments in our sphere.
+In support of their work at the Bureau, Office of Enforcement Staff may attend conferences and trainings to sharpen skills and substantive knowledge, enhance relationships with key stakeholders, and stay on top of new and cutting-edge developments in our sphere.
 Accordingly, Staff may attend conferences within the parameters described in this policy.

-Staff may determine what conferences to attend in accordance with this policy, but may only attend conferences that their supervisor approves.
+Staff may determine what conferences to attend in accordance with this policy, but may only attend conferences that their supervisor approves and must be relevant to their work.
+Staff are encouraged to provide readouts from the conference to the Enforcement Front Office.